Words by Lula Criado

 What is your chief enemy of creativity?

 You couldn’t live without…

 ‘Knowledge, Discovering, Learning, Perceiving’!
-On this part I will answer with one of Socrates quotations ‘The unexamined life is not worth living’.
+In this part, I will answer with one of Socrates’ quotations ‘The unexamined life is not worth living’.